top of page

 Learning in nature is hands-on and experiential.
 Unlike structured classroom activities, nature playgroups allow children to discover concepts through direct interaction with their surroundings.

-• Science Exploration: Children observe insects, plants, and weather patterns, sparking curiosity about biology and ecology.
+Children observe insects, plants, and weather patterns.
+This sparks curiosity about biology and ecology.
+They learn by doing, which enhances retention.

-• Problem Solving: Building shelters from branches or navigating trails encourages critical thinking and decision-making.
+Building shelters from branches or navigating trails encourages critical thinking and decision-making.
+Children learn to assess situations and find solutions.

-• Language Development: Describing what they see and share stories enhances vocabulary and communication skills.
+Describing what they see and sharing stories enhances vocabulary and communication skills.
+This verbal interaction is crucial for their linguistic growth.

-• Sensory Engagement: Touching different textures, smelling flowers, and listening to birds enrich sensory experiences.
+Touching different textures, smelling flowers, and listening to birds enrich sensory experiences.
+These activities stimulate their senses and promote cognitive development.

 Facilitators often guide children with open-ended questions and activities that promote inquiry and reflection.
 This approach supports holistic development and a love of learning.